will-lol/personalWebsiteAwesome/blog/itunes-xml.md

 date: 2024-02-22
 slug: itunes-xml
 description: >
-  iTunes for Windows and MacOS offer data export in the form of XML files.
+  iTunes for Windows and MacOS offers data export in the form of XML files.
 As part of my major computer science assessment, I build a parser for these files to extract listening statistics.
 ---
 Library export was a feature added to iTunes that allowed developers to build integrations with it.
 Now that the iPod has had its resurgence, many find themselves in the position of using this two decade old digital music library.